1. What has been the public process to date for the Scobert Gardens Park Renovation project?

 Installation of a fence along the West 4th Avenue frontage of Scobert Gardens Park is not required but has been proposed as it would significantly improve safety for park visitors and operations staff at Scobert Gardens Park.

 While Eugene’s parks have traditionally not been fenced, the ability for Parks to close gates at Scobert Gardens overnight would reduce the instances of overnight illicit activities, consistent vandalism to park property, behavioral impacts to adjacent property owners and misuse of park amenities.
-The City cannot provide the personnel required to enforce park rules overnight throughout the year.
+The City cannot provide the personnel required to enforce park rules overnight throughout the year and it is more cost effective to construct a fence with one-time dollars than to provide consistent ongoing operational dollars.
+By reducing the significant operational time and dollars spent on security and vandalism, more resources can be directed to the maintenance and upkeep of the park.

 The fencing proposal shown includes wide entry gateways on both the east and west sides of the park with a large roller gate opening in the middle for larger events or other activations.
 Ideally, the fence creates a clear separation of street and park spaces while maintaining visual transparency and a sense of entry into a special green space in the heart of the Whiteaker.